Gaza's Al-Shifa hospital a 'death zone', WHO says urging evacuation

 "It's not normal to have children kidnapped for 43 days.
 We don't know what the government is doing, we don't have any information," said marcher Ari Levi.

-The bodies of two female hostages were recovered in Gaza this week, the Israeli military said, while four abductees have so far been released.
+The bodies of two female hostages were recovered in Gaza this week, the Israeli military said, while four abductees have so far been released by Hamas and a fifth rescued by troops.

 Gaza's fate after the conflict remains unclear, and Biden argued in an opinion piece published Saturday that the coastal territory and the Israeli-occupied West Bank should come under a single "revitalised" administration.